 - Early Head Start (Birth through 2 years)

-- Home visiting or center-based services and programming for low-income infants, toddlers, pregnant women and their families that support child development, parenting skills and self-sufficiency.
+- Home visiting or center-based services and programs for low-income families with infants and toddlers that support child development, parenting skills and self-sufficiency.

 - Head Start (3 through 5 years)

-- Services and programming that prepare low-income preschool children and their families for transition to public school kindergarten and support child development, parenting skills and self-sufficiency.
+- Services and programs that prepare low-income families with preschool children (ages 3 - 5) for their transition to public school kindergarten and to support child development, parenting skills and self-sufficiency.